ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/running/tls/index.md

     email: julian@example.com
 ```

-$AESproductName$ will now request a certificate from the CA and store it in a Secret
+Emissary will now request a certificate from the CA and store it in a Secret
 in the same namespace as the `Host`.

 ### Bring your own certificate

-For both $AESproductName$ and $OSSproductName$, the `Host` can read a
+For both Emissary and $OSSproductName$, the `Host` can read a
 certificate from a Kubernetes secret and use that certificate to terminate TLS
 on a domain.